acceptable-security/wholang/README.md

 ## Pull Requests
 If you some how have managed to obtain so much time you can waste as to want to contribute to this project, please run valgrind on any builds and make sure that there are no memleaks.
-This is C afterall.
+This is C after all.